“Is it terminal?”

 “People choose their sicknesses.
 He chose to have cancer by not managing his negative energy and he chose to die by not fighting.”

-A post with suggestions for what to say/do appears here: “Some thoughts on how to be a friend to someone with a serious illness.”
+So what DO you say?
+A post with suggestions for what to say/do appears here: “What to say to someone with cancer/how to be a friend to someone with a serious illness.”